theRealUnd3rdog/Godot_Noshot_Controller/README.md

 This controller is also featured on my Youtube channel [Underdog](https://www.youtube.com/channel/UCg6WHXnqqeDSG1hkJ-_8nTw):
 - [Making a 3D Parkour Game in Godot in 14 Days](https://youtu.be/rG3ZGfhmscQ)

-## Controls
-- Standard WASD movement.
-- Left CTRL or C to slide.
-- Spacebar to jump.
-- R to reset your position.

 ## System Features

 - Standard First Person Movement mechanics